kbobrowski/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Since all 5 German were predicted correctly with 100% accuracy, additional 5 cartoon-like traffic signs has been tested, as well as 5 random images.
+Since all 5 German were predicted correctly with 100% confidence, additional 5 cartoon-like traffic signs has been tested, as well as 5 random images.

 Here are 15 images that I found on the web: